 We're coming to the end of the walk now.
 Twickenham station is about a 10 minute hike to the north... just follow the signs.
 But before you do so, take time to explore some of the sights of Twickenham.
 Eel Pie Island, famous for its decades of live music and entertainment, can be reached by another bridge.

-Meanwhile, The Twickenham Museum (not to be confused with Twickenham stadium's rugby museum) contains local artefacts and what must be one of the most unusual exhibits in any museum anywhere:
+You should also visit the Eel Pie Island Museum (not on the island but on Richmond Road) if you're there on an open day.
+Meanwhile, The Twickenham Museum contains local artefacts and what must be one of the most unusual exhibits in any museum anywhere:

 We'll leave it hanging there for you to go investigate.
-It's open 11am-3pm on Saturdays and 2pm-4pm on Sundays.
+It's open 1-3pm on Saturdays and 2pm-4pm on Sundays.
 Enjoy.

 Spot a secret Londonist reader: if you encounter someone else walking this trail, greet them with the words ‘fine day for it’, while subtly making an ‘L’ shape with your thumb and forefinger.
 If both parties do this, you’ll know that they’re Londonistas too.
 Have a chat.